 For Immediate release: June 13th, 2022

-A copy of the Notice of Application can be found here.
+A copy of the Statement of Claim can be found here.

 Currently, the Canadian Human Rights Act (the “CHRA”) sets out the process for bringing a human rights complaint against a federally regulated entity.
 A federally regulated entity includes the Federal Government itself, as well as banks, airlines, postal services, tv and radio broadcasting, railways, and many others.
 CHRA limits the amount of damages you can seek for pain and suffering to $20,000.00 and special compensation to $20,000.00.